awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-aesWrapUnwrap.md

 Required: Yes

 **\-w**
 Specifies the wrapping key\.
-Enter the key handle of an AES key on the HSM\.
+Type the key handle of an AES key on the HSM\.
 This parameter is required\.
 To find key handles, use the findKey command\.
+To create a wrapping key, use genSymKey to create an AES key \(type 31\)\.
 To verify that a key can be used as a wrapping key, use getAttribute to get the value of the `OBJ_ATTR_WRAP` attribute, which is represented by constant `262`\.
-To create a wrapping key, use genSymKey to create an AES key \(type 31\)\.
-Key handle 4, which represents a static key encryption key \(KEK\), is not valid on FIPS\-mode HSMs\.
+Key handle 4 represents an unsupported internal key\.
+We recommend that you use an AES key that you create and manage as the wrapping key\.
 Required: Yes

 **\-i**
 Specifies an alternate initial value \(IV\) for the algorithm\.
 Use the default value unless you have a special condition that requires an alternative\.
-Default: 0xA6A6A6A6A6A6A6A6\.
+Default: `0xA6A6A6A6A6A6A6A6`\.
 The default value is defined in the [AES Key Wrap](https://tools.ietf.org/html/rfc3394) algorithm specification\.
 Required: No

 **\-out**
 Specifies an alternate name for the output file that contains the wrapped or unwrapped key\.
 The default is `wrapped_key` \(for wrap operations\) and `unwrapped_key` \(for unwrap operations\) in the local directory\.
-If the file exists, the `aesWrapUnwrap` overwrites it without warning\.
+If the file exists, the aesWrapUnwrap overwrites it without warning\.
 If the command fails, aesWrapUnwrap creates an output file with no contents\.
 Default: For wrap: `wrapped_key`\.
 For unwrap: `unwrapped_key`\.
 Required: No

 ## Related Topics<a name="aesWrapUnwrap-seealso"></a>

 + exSymKey

++ imSymKey

 + unWrapKey